Christmas of Love

 It was enough to make Ivy’s head hurt.
 Why people intentionally chose to live this way was beyond her.
 Especially the cold part.
 She shivered, pulling her woefully inadequate jacket tighter around herself.
 Ugh.
 A little over two weeks before Christmas in Sawyer freakin’ Idaho.
 She should be grateful it wasn’t snowing, but she couldn’t find it in herself to be that saintly.

 It was too cold to be grateful or saintly.

 Her mom looked up from her discussion with Mrs. Frank about plans for next year’s garden, and waved.
-Ivy smiled as cheerfully as she could – which was to say, not cheerfully at all – and huffed out a breath.
+Ivy smiled as cheerfully as she could – which meant that it was more of a grimace than anything – and huffed out a breath.
 If she didn’t love her parents so much, she never would’ve made herself come back here.
 Thank God it was just a weekend visit.
 To actually live in Sawyer again…

 Another shiver ran through her – from disgust or cold, she couldn’t tell – and she spun on her heel to head towards the refreshment table.
 She’d make herself some hot cocoa and—

 “Oof!” she gasped, when she ran into a brick wall.

 Well, the cutest brick wall she’d ever laid eyes on.
 The phrase “tall, dark, and handsome” was definitely appropriate.
 Thick brown hair just long enough to run her fingers through, and the most piercing emerald green eyes she’d ever had the pleasure to see.
 Whiplash quick, he reached out a hand to steady her, gripping her elbow to keep her upright.

 “Howdy,” he said, pushing his cowboy hat a little further up on his head.
 In his hand was a mug of mulled apple cider.

 An empty mug of mulled apple cider, because she’d spilled it all over him with her clumsiness.